radrah/image-gallery/README.md

-# Fully Accessible Image-Gallery
+# image-gallery
-- An Image Gallery that opens and closes images on a modal, switches between photos with buttons and keys, and other functionalities.
+An Image Gallery that opens and closes images on a modal, switches between photos with buttons and keys, and other functionalities.

-### Making projects with HTML/CSS and JS - Upskilling

 ## Steps to get it working